UffizziCloud/docs/docs/guides/define-an-ingress.md

 ## Expose multiple routes

-Some applications may want to expose multiple routes, for example, `/` and `/console`.
+Some applications may want to expose multiple routes, not just the base path `/`.
+For example, you may want to serve your main application at `/` and console at `/console`.
 To do this, we can use `nginx` to map requests for specific ports to their target containers.
 We'll first add an `nginx` service to our Docker Compose file, then define the routes in an `nginx.conf` file.

 ```yaml title="docker-compose.uffizzi.multiple-routes.yml"
 x-uffizzi: